guidewire-oss/sawchain/docs/api-reference.md

 - Objects \(\[\]client.Object\): Slice of typed or unstructured objects to render into.

 When no objects are provided, RenderMultiple attempts to return typed objects.
-If typed objects cannot be created \(i.e. if the client scheme does not support the necessary types\), unstructured objects will be returned instead.
+If typed objects cannot be created \(i.e., if the client scheme does not support the necessary types\), unstructured objects will be returned instead.

 #### Notes